Huiying-Li/blacklight/README.md

 ### How to run detection:

 Please look into the example in `example.ipynb` as reference.
+Please make sure all the queries, including both attack and benign queries, are in the same format.
+Please normalize the queries into $[0,1]$.